kevinadrianpl/personal-website/content/projects/game server website.md

     "website",
     "minecraft",
 ]
-series = ["Minecraft Server"]
-aliases = ["website"]
+series = ["Minecraft Website"] aliases = ["website"]
 +++

 ---
-A small and very basic static website based on Hugo
+A small and very basic static website built with Next.js, MDX, and Tailwind CSS.

+The main purpose of the website is to host my own written tutorials for the in-game server to help new players.
+It also lists the global voting websites that players use for in-game rewards which helps the server reach more players.
+The server at its peak reached number 1 in South Africa, top 200 Towny servers in the world, and top 1000 servers in general.

+This is a basic project but serves the community when necessary.

-If you are interested, it can be connected to via the IP <font color="red">play.dxrery.cyou</font>.
+If you are interested, you can visit the website @ <font color="red">https://web.dxrery.cyou/</font>.
-I have a community [Discord](https://discord.gg/Ubx7Tvu/) server if there are questions based on the server.